Most fuel-efficient petrol cars in India

 Autocar test (overall): 18.4kpl

 The rugged-looking Renault hatchback shares the 0.8-litre engine with the Redigo, and the same ARAI-rated fuel-efficiency figure.
-Slightly more premium and spacious interiors, along with a touchscreen infotainment system on the top-spec trim, are a few of the reasons to go for the Kwid, whose prices start at Rs 2.67 lakh (ex-showroom, Delhi).
+Slightly more premium and spacious interiors, along with a touchscreen infotainment system on the top-spec trim and even more kit now with the 2018 facelift, are a few of the reasons to go for the Kwid, whose prices start at Rs 2.66 lakh (ex-showroom, Delhi).
 A 1.0-litre version and an AMT variant are also available, along with a more rugged-looking Climber version.

 Renault Kwid road test

 2017 Renault Kwid long term review, third report

 2017 Renault Kwid long term review, final report

 3. Maruti Alto 800

 There’s a good reason why the Alto 800 is one of India’s most popular small cars – its staring price of Rs 2.51 lakh (ex-showroom, Delhi), its fuel efficiency and Maruti’s extensive service network.
 The 48hp, 796cc motor helps the lightweight car post the third-best fuel efficiency figure on this list.

 Redigo vs Alto 800 vs Kwid vs Eon comparison

 It is a better-looking and more upmarket version of the Alto 800 and comes with a peppy, 68hp, 1.0-litre engine.
 It’s a great choice as an urban runabout, with a price tag starting at Rs 3.30 lakh (ex-showroom, Delhi).
 It also comes with an automatic variant that is claimed to be just as fuel efficient as the manual.